caiofct/awesome_rails_microblog/README.md

 ## Awesome Rails Microblog

 A much simpler twitter clone.
+In this branch we use react to render the user profile and posts list as well as the new post form.
+We also use Action Cable to enable real-time posts loading.

 ## Features